serversideup/webext-bridge/README.md

 ## Serious security note

 The following note only applies if and only if, you will be sending/receiving messages to/from `window` contexts.
-There's no security concern if you will be only working with `content-script`, `background` or `devtools` scope, which is default setting.
+There's no security concern if you will be only working with `content-script`, `background`, `popup`, `options`, or `devtools` scope, which is the default setting.

 `window` context(s) in tab `A` get unlocked the moment you call `allowWindowMessaging(namespace)` somewhere in your extension's content script(s) that's also loaded in tab `A`.